-Special Circumstances/Professional Judgment
+Professional Judgment

-We at SCTC understand, since the FAFSA uses tax information from two years prior, the financial information provided may not accurately reflect your family's current financial standing.
-As a result, students can request for the Financial Aid Office to review student's current financial situations on a case by case basis.
-After the review, if the Financial Aid Office determines there has been a significant change to the student's financial situation, adjustments will be made to either the student's Cost of Attendance or the Expected Family Contribution.
+We, at SCTC understand, the FAFSA may not capture an accurate reflection of the student's family situation.
+Since the FAFSA uses tax information from two years prior, the financial information provided may not accurately reflect your family's current financial standing.
+Also, a student may not be able to provide parent information for a variety of reasons.
+As a result, students can request for the Financial Aid Office to review student's current financial/familial situations on a case by case basis.